NOAA-PMEL/PyFerret/README_pyferret_mac_homebrew.md

 Any actual differences in the PNG and PDF images are show in dark red (overlaid on a faded original image) in any *_diff.png images created.
-There might not be any difference image files, but if there are, the differences are usually from differnces in system-provided fonts and so are not significant.
+There might not be any difference image files, but if there are, the differences are usually from differences in system-provided fonts, and so are not significant.
 Differences in the log, err, and ncdump output files are shown in the *.diff files, which might be empty, or might show negligable numerical